-'''

-Enforce a PAUSE after plotting when running a MACRO? /\,\text{N}/
+Enforce a PAUSE after plotting when running a MACRO? /N/

-'''

-- If you choose x a pause is always enforced after each diagram is plotted; - If you choose N, all the command-lines (answers) for the session continue without stopping or until the SET_INTERACTIVE_MODE line in the macro file is reached.
+- If you choose Y a pause is always enforced after each diagram is plotted; - If you choose N, all the command-lines (answers) for the session continue without stopping or until the SET_INTERACTIVE_MODE line in the macro file is reached.